AzharMobeen/weblogic-shared-lib/README.md

 		</plugins>
 	</build>

-5) now just do mvn clean install
+5) Now just do mvn clean install

-# Now some steps for client appliction where we will include this shared lib.
+# Now some steps for client appliction (where we will include this shared lib).
 1) In weblogic.xml file (if not created then please create) add bellow lines according to you

 	<wls:library-ref>